 This is a summer program for students entering ninth to 12th grades.
-ZooTeens commit to two days of training in early June and 11 hours of volunteering per week, for approximately 11 weeks, from mid June to early September (with a two-week vacation).
+ZooTeens commit to four days of training in early June and 11 hours of volunteering per week, for approximately 11 weeks, from mid June to early September (with a two-week vacation).
 Tuition of $125 provides training, conservation education and mentoring by zoo professionals.

 The zoo offers internships on an as-needed basis in fields ranging from animal care to volunteer management.
 They are available for college and graduate-level students, generally with a three-month term.